 High Fidelity Prototype

 After synthesizing the insights and analyzing the results, I built the following hi-fi prototype for the movie theater seat reservation app.

-I built the prototype thinking in accessibility since the beginning of this project.
+I built the seat reservation prototype thinking about accessibility since the beginning of this project.
 I’m very aware that empathy is one of the main pillars of a great UX designer.
 Let me explain briefly what I included:

 What I Learned